 For one day in a year, Florence becomes the epicenter of a sports frenzy.
 On June 24th, the day of Florence's patron St. John the Baptist, the city witnesses the final game of Famous Calcio Storico, a 16-th century football variety, played on one of the central city squares.

-Calcio Storico is a variation of football which is a combination of soccer, rugby, and wrestling.
-It is also named Calcio in Costume as the footballers must wear medieval costumes for the game, according to the tradition that was established back in the 16th century.
-The tournament brings together four teams that represent the four historic districts of Florence, each defined by a particular colour, namely green, red, white, and blue.
-The teams of 27 players each fight for a victory using both hands and feet for passing and controlling the ball.
+Calcio Storico combines soccer, rugby, and wrestling.
+It is also named Calcio in Costume, as the players must wear medieval costumes for the game, according to the tradition established in the 16th century.
+The tournament brings together four teams that represent the four historic districts of Florence, each defined by a particular color, namely green, red, white, and blue.
+The teams of 27 players fight for a victory, using both hands and feet for passing and controlling the ball.

-During the game, Piazza Santa Croce turns into a fighting arena with 54 footballers passionately craving for the victory for their districts for 50 minutes.
-Participants play in two semi-finals on one of the weekends in early June.
+During the game, Piazza Santa Croce turns into a fighting arena with 54 footballers passionately craving victory for their districts.
+Participants play for 50 minutes in two semi-finals, and then a final game during St. John the Baptist Feast.

-The final game takes place on June 24th, the day of St. John the Baptist, the patron saint of Florence.

-On that day, at around 4 p.m. you can watch the parade in historical costumes, and then at 5 p.m., the final match starts.
+On the day of the final, you can watch the parade in historical costumes, at around 4 pm.
+The procession ends at Piazza Santa Croce, in front of the beautiful Santa Croce cathedral.
+The final match starts at 5 pm.
 The winner is rewarded with a calf that symbolizes physical victory.
 In the evening, celebrations end with the spectacular fireworks set at the Piazzale Michelangelo, with the audience spreading along the banks of the Arno.